getoptimum/docs/docs/learn/overview/p2p.md

 For a full overview of these protections, refer to the [libp2p security considerations](https://docs.libp2p.io/concepts/security/security-considerations/).

-### Network Coding-Specific Security: Pollution Attacks
+### OptimumP2P avoids Pollution Attacks

-The primary security challenge unique to network coding is the risk of **pollution attacks**.
-In such an attack, a malicious actor injects corrupted or invalid coded shards into the network, with the goal of preventing honest nodes from successfully decoding the original message.
+In **pollution attacks** attack, a malicious actor injects corrupted or invalid coded shards into the network, with the goal of preventing honest nodes from successfully decoding the original message.

 OptimumP2P mitigates this risk through a multi-layered approach centered on **source authentication**.